-Under Keychain Access menu, find Certificate Assistant menu, highlight with your cursor, and then click Request a Certificate from a Certificate Authority.
+Under Keychain Access menu, find Certificate Assistant menu and select Request a Certificate From a Certificate Authority.

 Enter the common name and email address in the Certificate Assistant window.
-For Email Signing certificates, the Common Name must be the email address of the requester.
+For S/MIME and CPAC certificates, the Common Name must be the user’s email address.

 Do not input CA Email Address, instead select Saved to Disk to designate a location on your Mac for the CSR text file to be saved.

-Locate the CSR file that was saved and right-click to open with TextEdit.
-You will copy and paste all the text from this file including —–BEGIN CERTIFICATE REQUEST—– and —–END CERTIFICATE REQUEST—– into the CSR field on your order generation form on your account.
+Use Finder to locate the CSR file that was saved and right-click to open with TextEdit.
+You will copy and paste all the text from this file including —–BEGIN CERTIFICATE REQUEST—– and —–END CERTIFICATE REQUEST—– into the CSR field on the CertificateGeneration order form.

 There is no further action needed in Certificate Assistant from this point, so if there are further options, you can simply exist the Assistant window.

 Where Is the Private Key?

 To locate the private key in Keychain, search the CSR common name in All Items in the Login keychain.
 There should be a public key (the CSR) and a private key matching the common name you entered when generating the CSR.